astorDev/horology/flutter/docs/custom-cupertino.md

 ```

-Unfortunatelly, `CupertinoDatePicker` gives practically no way to customize it's look.
+Unfortunately, `CupertinoDatePicker` gives practically no way to customize its look.
 The only thing we can do is to change `backgroundColor` and `itemExtent`, which is not something we were looking for.
-Why the widget has margins anyway?
+Why does the widget have margins anyway?
 Well, we'll need to dive a little bit deeper. `CupertinoDatePicker` is essentially a set of `CupertinoPicker`s.
 Let's put a simple `CupertinoPicker` instead of the `CupertinoDatePicker` and see what we'll get

 ```dart
 CupertinoPicker.builder(